 - You can change your income stream payment amount during the course of your Income Stream to suit your changing needs or to keep pace with inflation (as long as they are above the Government minimum).

 - You can choose where your money is invested.
-Energy Super has nine investment options to choose from and you can change your investment choice at any time.
+Energy Super has 11 investment options to choose from and you can change your investment choice at any time.

 - Your money is “where you can see it”.
-Energy Super provides transparency and accessibility to your account information via Member Online.
+Energy Super provides transparency and accessibility to your account information via Member Portal.
 You can check your account balance and transaction history, see and change your investment options, update your contact details and much more.

 - There can also be associated tax and social security benefits depending on your circumstances.